khchoi0301/im08-2018-09-self-assessments-week-03-public/README.md

 Inside `async-word-count.js`, complete `getTotalWordCount`. `getTotalWordCount` should pass the combined word count of the files located at `filePathOne` and `filePathTwo` to the `callback` following proper node style convention

-- [ ] Be sure to handle errors at each step
+- [Complete] Be sure to handle errors at each step
-- [ ] Do not use promises
+- [Complete] Do not use promises

 ### Available Resources for this Prompt
 * React Docs